DFKI-NI/robot_api/README.md

 ## Contribution

 Your contribution is very welcome.
 Much robot specific functionality is still missing for many of our robots.
 Please develop on the `develop` branch or a sub-branch of it, and use merge requests to merge stable implementation back.

+### Actions

+All actions of all robots shall inherit from the Action class and implement an `execute()` static method.
+Preferably, each action has only one specific purpose.
+Convenience methods are available as class methods of `Base` or extensions, and they delegate action execution to specific Action implementations based on the parameter values.
+Again, `Base.move()` demonstrates a sample implementation of this concept.

 ### Extensions